-The Regional Arts & Culture Council recognizes individual artistic achievement and excellence through its annual Individual Artist Fellowship awarded to two artists from Multnomah, Washington, or Clackamas Counties.
-The Fellowship, which includes a cash award of $20,000, helps individual artists of high merit sustain or enhance their creative process.
-Fellowships are awarded in rotating disciplines that include Performing Arts, Visual Arts, Media Arts and Literature.
+The Regional Arts & Culture Council recognized individual artistic achievement and excellence through its annual Individual Artist Fellowship awarded to two artists from Clackamas, Multnomah, or Washington Counties.
+The Fellowship, which included a cash award of $20,000, helped individual artists of high merit sustain or enhance their creative process.
+Fellowships were awarded in rotating disciplines that include Performing Arts, Visual Arts, Media Arts, and Literature.